AMBER: A tether-deployable gripping crawler with compliant microspines for canopy manipulation: Experimental Results

 With the optimal gripping angle established, the crawler’s gripping performance was then evaluated on branches of varying inclinations under controlled conditions.
 Static tests altered the pitch (branch steepness), roll (angle around the branch), and yaw (steering angle) to assess gripping capability.
 Detachment forces were measured in the normal, tangential, and axial directions, with the crawler’s weight subtracted from normal-direction tests to isolate gripping force.
 Each configuration was tested five times, and the average of the maximum pull-off forces was computed.

 As shown in \cref{fig:tests_all}(a), maximum pull-off forces were recorded for configurations with and without the tail, confirming the tail’s importance on steep branches.
 Pull-off forces decreased with increasing pitch due to the weight-induced pitching moment.
 This is consistent with observations in arboreal quadrupeds, where tails act as stabilizing appendages that improve balance and mobility on narrow or inclined substrates \cite{young2021stabilizing}.
-Without the tail, the robot's gripping performance was limited to branches with a maximum steepness of 45°.
-The elastically loaded tail redistributed the load, increased gripping forces, and enabled stable attachment on branches up to 90°, supporting payloads of up to 10 N.
+The elastically loaded tail redistributed the load, increasing the maximum normal pull-off force by up to 15\% on inclinations below 45° (\cref{fig:tests_all}(a)) and enabling stable attachment on branches between 45° and 90°, which was not possible without the tail, while supporting payloads of up to 10 N. The wheel relies on friction rather than grasping and is therefore sensitive to surface roughness and curvature.

 With reference to \cref{fig:tests_all}(b), both normal and tangential forces decreased with increasing roll angle due to the center of mass shifting outward.
 Variations between repetitions were large, reflecting sensitivity to axial forces and slipping of the lower gripper.
 Despite this, the robot maintained a stable grip up to 90° roll.